UBC-MDS/HAM_Python/README.md

   - `vis_missing()`: A heatmap that visualizes the missing values in the data set.
     - Input:
       - dataset
-      - seaborn color scheme
+      - seaborn color scheme, default is "inferno"
-      - missing value character (NaN, "", "?")
+      - missing value character (np.NaN, np.NAN, np.nan," ", "", "?")
 - `impute_missing(dfm, col, method, missing_val_char)`: Impute the missing value in a specified column of a data frame or a numerical matrix
     - Input:
       - `dfm`: a data frame or a numerical matrix with missing values